-Three of New York’s dynamic parks converge at Hudson Yards’ Public Square and Gardens.
+Hudson Yards is an oasis of urban green space, set where three of New York City’s newest and most unique parks come together.
 The High Line, Hudson River Park, and the new Hudson Park & Boulevard make up an incomparable network of green spaces that will create a seamless path from West 14th Street to West 42nd Street with Hudson Yards at its center.
+The creators of Hudson Yards have devoted half of the site area to verdant open space, creating 14 acres of new lush gardens, serene seating areas and a year-round calendar of events.
+The neighborhood is ringed by three distinct city parks, giving residents direct access to the 500 waterfront acres of Hudson River Park, as well as the new Hudson Park & Boulevard and the iconic 1.5-mile elevated park, the High Line.
 With more than $790 million in public investment earmarked for parks and green space in the Hudson Yards district, this will be the freshest neighborhood in the city.

 The High Line